HandsOnDataViz/book/docs/HandsOnDataViz.md

 readers can grasp them, yet we continue to write at an introductory level that assumes no prior knowledge beyond a secondary school or early college education.
 Now we can add these new sheets to our storyboard.

-TODO: Update text and data above, and images below, using
-<a href="https://github.com/HandsOnDataViz/survey-results" class="uri">https://github.com/HandsOnDataViz/survey-results</a>

 <img src="images/16-story/survey-combined-annotated.png" alt="Verbalize meaningful insights at the top of each visualization, and tell why it matters at the bottom, then insert them into your storyboard." width="750" />
 <p class="caption">